confluentinc/ksql/docs/reference/processing-log.md

 ## Processing Log Security

 By default, the record-processing log doesn't log any actual row data.
-To help you debug, you can enable including row data in log messages by setting the ksqlDB property `ksql.logging.processing.rows.include` to `true`.
+To help you debug, you can enable including row data in log records by setting the ksqlDB property `ksql.logging.processing.rows.include` to `true`.